GloriaColmenares/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.wiwi.uni-muenster.de/ceres/en/external-doctoral-students"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD student at the University of Münster studing electricity markets.
-My research interests include environmental and energy economics using computational techniques.
+bio: I am a PhD student at the University of Münster examining the efficiency of energy markets at the intersection with environmental and public economics using computational techniques.

 Interests:
 - Energy & Environmental Economics